runningTurtle2/Modded_Game_Pikmin/README.md

 Our task was to change the theme of the game along with adding animations, targets, scoring system, time limit, game over, and a bad guy.

-This code also includes a difficuly increase everytime the player gets hit by the monster.
+This code also includes a difficulty increase everytime the player gets hit by the monster.

 ### Future Plans
-I plan to keep working on the game here and there.
-**Tasks**
+**Primary Tasks**
 - Insert a UI
 - Improve the user experience
 - Provide sound bites or sound effects